 Electric wheelchairs give you the ability to move and gain independence both indoors and out.
 With a simple movement of your hand, you can move an electric wheelchair in any direction you like.
 For those of us who do not have the proper upper body strength to use manual wheelchairs, power wheelchairs, and other mobility devices are a godsend.
 The best electric wheelchairs are lightweight, can travel long distances, and move by smooth and intuitive joysticks.

-The Featherweight 33-pound power chair is our top choice when looking at portability, weight, and drive range.
+The Featherweight 33-pound power chair ranks as one of the best electric wheelchairs when looking at portability, weight, and drive range.

 The fact that this wheelchair only weighs 33 pounds with a capacity of 245.5 lbs makes this chair one of the best for travel and storage when not in use.